ANSHURAJ11/LAMMPSatOU/README.md

 To learn all kinds of defects in crystals, read [the website by Föll](https://www.tf.uni-kiel.de/matwis/amat/def_en/index.html) and/or [the book by Cai and Nix](https://www.cambridge.org/highereducation/books/imperfections-in-crystalline-solids/3A193C8DEF36073F9E2EF07EEA6A5D96#overview).

-When you are ready to run simulations, download four files to a local directory `local_peierls` on your local computer.
+Running this specific LAMMPS simulation requires four files.
 The first three files can be found in the `peierls` directory in this GitHub repository, including

    - `lmp_peierls.batch`, which is for job submission
    - `lmp_peierls.data`, which is the LAMMPS data file, containing a screw dislocation on the {112} plane